mytarget-test-team/seismograph/docs/selenium_case.rst

 Case
 ====

-Selenium case give away browser for test method and started on setup and stopped on teardown it.
+Selenium case give away browser to test method and started on setup and stopped on teardown it.
 If you use selenium case or suite that you can not require extension.